Supreme Court of India MuseumLaws have existed right from the time of existence of a society. Kautilaya's Arthashastra also mentions about laws.

 In order to familiarize people about the rich legal heritage of India and the Indian Judicial System, the Supreme Court of India museum was inaugurated in 2004.

 Supreme Court Museum exhibits old documents, manuscripts, photographs, original records of landmark trials and artifacts like revolver, bomb shells, etc related to the Indian law system.

 About the Museum

 - The Supreme Court of India Museum organizes special exhibitions dedicated to the Indian freedom struggle.
-In this way, it pays a tribute to the freedom fighters of the country and makes more people aware of their courage and hardships.
-Shows like " Trail of Bhagat Singh", "Alipore Bomb Conspiracy Case", held in the recent past were extremely successful.
+In this way, it pays a tribute to the freedom fighters of the country " Trail of Bhagat Singh", "Alipore Bomb Conspiracy Case".

 - Screening of film shows on history of Supreme court of India is done on a regular basis.